chenasraf/dart_script_runner/README.md

 # Dart Script Runner

-A general script runner for dart projects - run all your project-related scripts in a portable, simple config.
+A general script runner for any type of project - run all your project-related scripts and commands in a portable, simple config.

+## What for?

+You might use it to chain multiple commands into a unified build process, format and lint your documents, or more.

+This project was developed with inspiration from NPM's `scripts` inside `package.json` and is meant to work similarly, though it can be customized to fit your needs more specifically.

 ## Features